makanyane/IWTE/README.md

 ## Functions For RTW and Rome Remastered
 The following list is a quick round-up of IWTE's current capabilities for RTW (including BI and Alexander) and [Rome Total War Remastered.](https://github.com/FeralInteractive/romeremastered).
-* Campaign Map - [Map Mesh - Rome Remastered Only](documentation/RR_Map_Mesh_Production.md) - Provides various options for creating the 3d map mesh and textures required in Rome Remastered.

 * Campaign Map - [Strat Map Base .tga Editing](documentation/strat_map_base_file_editing.md) - Supports simple editing of the stratmap TGA and HGT files with files shown at correct relative sizes.
 This also shows a 3d view of the strat map being edited as well as selection of different colour schemes for the heights map.
 * Campaign Map - [Strat Models (static)](documentation/strat_models.md) -Editing of residences, trees, resources in Milkshape/Blender/Max.
-* RR Units and Strat Figures - [Character Extraction](documentation/RR_Character_Extraction.md) - Extracts and converts .cas files for battlemap units and campaign map figures from Rome Remastered .pak files.
+* Units and Strat Figures - Editing of .cas files with a bone structure and weighting.
-* Skeletons and Animations:\
-Unpacks Rome Remastered skeletons and animations and provides skeleton to text and back option.
-Allows editing of animations, including in 'chained' format to view and edit multiple animations together.
+* Skeletons and Animations - Allows editing of animations, including in 'chained' format to view and edit multiple animations together.
 * Battlemap Settlements - [.items to .cas conversions](documentation/battlemap_settlements_RR_and_RTW.md#item-to-cas-conversion-with-iwte) - (useful if .cas files were not supplied with mod).
 * Battlemap Settlements - [settlement plan editing options](documentation/battlemap_settlements_RR_and_RTW.md#settlement-plan-editing-with-iwte) - Includes a 2d window option to edit plans including wall layouts and a conversion to 3d option to allow editing in Blender.
 * Battlemap Settlements - [Cas collision Check CSV](documentation/cas_checking_tasks.md#cas_collision_csv) - Enables checking for correct names and flatness of 'collision' meshes in info files.
-* Battlemap - Environment - Allows read/edit of geography.db
+* Battlemap Environment - Allows read/edit of geography.db
 * Misc - [Cas Texture Check CSV](documentation/cas_checking_tasks.md#cas_texture_csv) - Lists all texture names referenced by .cas files in selected directories in CSV format.
 * Misc - [Cas Data Check CSV](documentation/cas_checking_tasks.md#cas_data_csv) - Lists cas data including verts/tris count and numbers and types of meshes.
+* Misc - [Basic Image Editing](/documentation/Image_Editing_and_Conversion.md#basic-image-editing) - A simple painting process to open and edit various image file types including M2 .texture files.

+## Functions for Rome Remastered Only

+* Campaign Map - [Map Mesh Creation](documentation/RR_Map_Mesh_Production.md) - Provides various options for creating the 3d map mesh and textures required in Rome Remastered.
+* Units and Strat Figures - [Character Extraction](documentation/RR_Character_Extraction.md) - Extracts and converts .cas files for battlemap units and campaign map figures from Rome Remastered .pak files.
+* Skeletons and Animations - Unpacks Rome Remastered skeletons and animations and provides skeleton to text and back option.
 * Misc - [dds Conversion](documentation/Image_Editing_and_Conversion.md#rr-dds-lz4-compression-conversion-options) - Decompresses dds image files that use LZ4 compression, also applies LZ4 compression
-* Misc - [Basic Image Editing](/documentation/Image_Editing_and_Conversion.md#basic-image-editing) - A simple painting process to open and edit various image file types including M2 .texture files.

 ## Task File Processes
 Many processes undertaken by IWTE are accessible and/or easier to use via the task file process.
 The process is initiated by selecting a task file from the button shown below.